Michael Jackson: Music videos and choreography

 He received the MTV Video Vanguard Award in 1988; in 2001 the award was renamed in his honor.
 The "Black or White" video simultaneously premiered on November 14, 1991, in 27 countries with an estimated audience of 500 million people, the largest audience ever for a music video at the time.
 Along with Jackson, it featured Macaulay Culkin, Peggy Lipton, and George Wendt.
 It helped introduce morphing to music videos.
 It was controversial for scenes in which Jackson rubs his crotch, vandalizes cars, and throws a garbage can through a storefront.
 He apologized and removed the final scene of the video.

 "In the Closet" featured Naomi Campbell in a courtship dance with Jackson.
 "Remember the Time" was set in ancient Egypt, and featured Eddie Murphy, Iman, and Magic Johnson.
 The video for "Scream", directed by Mark Romanek and production designer Tom Foden, gained a record 11 MTV Video Music Award Nominations, and won "Best Dance Video", "Best Choreography", and "Best Art Direction".
 The song and its video are Jackson's response to being accused of child molestation in 1993.
 A year later, it won a Grammy for Best Music Video, Short Form.
 It has been reported as the most expensive music video ever made, at $7 million; Romanek has contradicted this.
 The "Earth Song" video was nominated for the 1997 Grammy for Best Music Video, Short Form.

 Michael Jackson's Ghosts, a short film written by Jackson and Stephen King and directed by Stan Winston, premiered at the 1996 Cannes Film Festival.
-At over 38 minutes long, it held the Guinness world record for the longest music video until 2013, when it was eclipsed by the video for the Pharrell Williams song "Happy".
+At over 38 minutes, it held the Guinness world record for the longest music video until 2013.
 The 2001 video for "You Rock My World" lasts over 13 minutes, was directed by Paul Hunter, and features Chris Tucker and Marlon Brando.
 It won an NAACP Image Award for Outstanding Music Video in 2002.

-In December 2009, the Library of Congress selected "Thriller" as the only music video to be preserved in the National Film Registry, as a work of "enduring importance to American culture".
+In December 2009, the Library of Congress selected "Thriller" as the only music video on the National Film Registry, as a work of "enduring importance to American culture".
 Huey wrote that Jackson transformed the music video into an artform and a promotional tool through complex story lines, dance routines, special effects and famous cameos, while breaking down racial barriers.